arunkarthick007/ProductApi/README.md

     -  dotnet ef database update --project ProductApi
 6. Run the API project:
     -  dotnet run --project ProductApi (Please wait for the server setup)
-7. Run the Console Application
+7. Run the Console Application on another terminal
     -  dotnet run --project ProductApiClient
 8. Additionally, Swagger will be opened up in the browser to test the APIs interactively.